 A Single Scope Background Investigation (SSBI) is a type of security investigation conducted by the US Government to obtain a Top Secret (TS) clearance and access to Sensitive Compartmented Information (SCI).
 Standard Form 86 (SF86) is required to begin the background check process.
-The SSBI looks at information from the past 10 years about finances, education, and professional activities.
-The investigators will look at information from the past seven years to find more personal details, such as relationships and character references.
-The background investigation includes:
+The SSBI examines information from the past ten (10) years about finances, education, and professional activities.
+Those who have Top Secret clearances are not automatically granted access to SCI.

-- Checks of employment, education, organization affiliations, local agencies, where the subject has lived, worked or gone to school
+- Checks of employment, education, organization affiliations, local agencies, where the subject has lived, worked, or gone to school

 - Interviewing employers, coworkers, and other individuals